albertintech/apai/docs/congress/cmf/fema/comparative-analysis.md

 ---

-## Part IV: Comprehensive Systematic Reform -- The Federal Elections Modernization Act
+## Part IV: Comprehensive Systematic Reform -- The Congressional Elections Modernization Act

-The Federal Elections Modernization Act (FEMA, Rev 5.6) operates on a different theory of change.
+The Congressional Elections Modernization Act (CEMA, Rev 5.6) operates on a different theory of change.
 Rather than bundling several fixes into a comprehensive package, it treats electoral modernization as a systems engineering problem: the components are designed to depend on and reinforce each other, and the Act's central architectural claim is that they must launch together to produce the intended results.

 This distinction between "comprehensive" and "comprehensive systematic" is not merely one of scope.
 The FRA is comprehensive in the sense that it addresses multiple problems.
-FEMA is systematic in the sense that its components are engineered as an integrated system where removing any major element degrades the others.
+CEMA is systematic in the sense that its components are engineered as an integrated system where removing any major element degrades the others.
 A 510-member House elected under winner-take-all plurality is still a dysfunctional House -- just a larger one.
 STAR voting in single-member gerrymandered districts changes the counting method but not the representational geometry.
 The Act therefore requires simultaneous integrated launch.

-### What FEMA Does
+### What CEMA Does

 **STAR voting for all congressional elections.** Title IV mandates Score Then Automatic Runoff voting for single-winner contests (Senate and House in small states) and STAR-PR (Allocated Score) for multi-member House districts.
 Voters score all candidates 0-5 stars on the same ballot format regardless of contest type.
 The scoring mechanism captures preference intensity and avoids the center-squeeze and non-monotonicity vulnerabilities of elimination-based methods.

 **Multi-member House districts with algorithmic districting.** Title IV requires all states with three or more Representatives to elect from multi-member districts of three to seven seats.
 States with one Representative elect at-large; states with two use algorithmically drawn single-member districts.
 All district boundaries are determined by algorithmically neutral, deterministic methods -- the certified algorithm accepts only seat counts, state boundaries, and census population data, and operates without reference to racial, ethnic, linguistic, partisan, or incumbent-residence data.
 Shortest splitline serves as the statutory default.

-**House expansion.** Title III grows the House from 435 to approximately 720 members over 14 years using the cube root rule: initial expansion to 510 at the First FEMA Election, then biennial increases of 35 until cube root compliance.
+**House expansion.** Title III grows the House from 435 to approximately 720 members over 14 years using the cube root rule: initial expansion to 510 at the First CEMA Election, then biennial increases of 35 until cube root compliance.
 Average district population drops from approximately 760,000 to approximately 465,000 at full implementation.
 Enhanced Member Representational Allowances (35% increase) accompany the expansion.

 **Unified General Election Structure.** Title IV eliminates state-administered primaries for congressional offices.
 All qualified candidates appear directly on the November general election ballot.
 Parties retain full autonomy to conduct internal nomination processes at their own expense, but these do not use state election infrastructure or restrict ballot access.